 Here are a few of the best lessons learned from two hard-fought years of planning education.

 May 16, 2010 By

 As planners, we try to live the urban lifestyle, minimize our carbon footprint, and even grow our own vegetables.
 I once saw a colleague wearing a button which read "Riding transit is sexy."
 Lose the car, bike or walk to work.
 Hey, if you're adventurous, you can even take the bus.
-Opinion
+Blog Post

 May 10, 2010 By

 Efforts to desegregate schools in the 1970s weakened neighborhood ties.
 Now, a return to school assignments based on where children live could make communities stronger.

 "Not that I condone fascism, or any -ism for that matter: -isms in my opinion are not good.
 A person should not believe in an -ism; he should believe in himself.
 I quote John Lennon: ‘I don't believe in Beatles, I just believe in me.'
 A good point there.
 After all, he was the walrus.
 Blog Post

 Jan 5, 2010 By

 My classmate was up in front of everyone, flapping and

 flailing, pleading his case and getting shot down at every turn.
 It was a bit